Superboy-Prime: Legion of 3 Worlds

 During the war between the Legions of Super-Heroes and the Legion of Super-Villains, Prime battles several opponents with whom he has a history.
 First, the immortal Sodam Yat (the last Guardian of the Universe) is persuaded to end his self-imposed retirement on Oa to battle Superboy-Prime.
-Then Bart Allen returns from the Speed Force, wearing the Kid Flash uniform that he had not worn since fighting Prime in Infinite Crisis.
+Bart Allen returns from the Speed Force, wearing the Kid Flash uniform that he had not worn since fighting Prime in Infinite Crisis.
 Soon after, Conner Kent enters the battle, having been resurrected by Starman using a Kryptonian restoration chamber.
-The resurrections of Kid Flash and Superboy are part of a master contingency plan devised long before by Brainiac 5, who was forewarned of Superboy-Prime by one of Dream Girl's prophecies.
+The resurrections of Kid Flash and Superboy are part of a contingency plan devised long before by Brainiac 5, who was forewarned of Superboy-Prime by one of Dream Girl's prophecies.

 During the battle, Superman, Lightning Lad, Cosmic Boy, and Saturn Girl are brought to the end of time by the Time Trapper, Superboy-Prime's future self.
 The Time Trapper states that he became an anomaly that could not be killed after being shunted into the multiverse by the Guardians of the Universe and became the sole survivor of all creation.

 Conner creates a deep wound across Superboy-Prime's chest, which also appears on Time Trapper's chest.
 Realizing that Time Trapper's past is directly connected to his future, Saturn Girl has the Time Trapper summon versions of the Legion from across the multiverse, who fight and defeat the Time Trapper.
 Superboy-Prime attacks Time Trapper, creating a paradox that returns him to Earth-Prime.
 To his dismay, his girlfriend and family have read Infinite Crisis, Sinestro Corps War, Countdown to Final Crisis, and Legion of 3 Worlds, and are now terrified of him.
 Prime lives in his parents' basement, who support him out of fear for what he might do to them.
 He spends his days collecting comic books and trolling the DC Comics message boards, remarking that the DC universe will never be rid of him.